saurabhkjain7/MARRS/readme.md

 ## Knowledge distillation

-Use the `train_student.sh` script to train a small network using base classifiers trained from second stage.
+Use the `train_student.sh` script to train a small network using base classifiers trained from the second stage.

 Ex.
 3-shot domain adaptation on the OfficeHome dataset.